 - What documentation is required from HPU.

-Keep in mind that some programs are better than others in terms of academic content, safety, organization, and price.
+It’s important to remember that some programs are better than others in terms of academic content, safety, organization, and price.
 Before applying to a program, you should get answers to the following important questions:

 - What credits are available?
 Is tuition included in the program cost?
 Which institution issues the transcript?
 How is the institution accredited?What does the program cost include?
 What is not included?
 What is the refund policy?